Immunization Orientation and Competency Verification Procedure for Non-VDH Employee Vaccinators

 Note: If it has been greater than 12 months since they last vaccinated with the vaccine they are scheduled to administer, vaccinator should review the vaccine module and pass the knowledge assessment with a score of at least 80% prior to administering the vaccine.

-3. Maintaining current clinical competency is crucial for patient safety.
+2. Maintaining current clinical competency is crucial for patient safety.
 All vaccine training shall have occurred within 12 months of assignment to administer the vaccine.
 If training is not completed within 12 months of assignment, the vaccinator would need to retake the initial training modules.

-4. The Medical Reserve Corps Coordinator or designee is responsible for ensuring the volunteer has passed the knowledge assessment for each module with a score of 80% or higher in TRAIN.
+3. The MRC Coordinator or designee is responsible for ensuring the volunteer has passed the knowledge assessment for each module with a score of 80% or higher in TRAIN.
 If the volunteer does not pass the test the first time, he or she should review the materials and repeat the test.
 TRAIN will only allow them to retake the test one time; therefore, those who complete the paper assessment may only do so for a total of two times before viewing the module again.
-After successfully completing the knowledge assessments, the MRC coordinator or designee will provide the volunteer name to the district nurse manager or their designee and coordinate the completion of the skills assessment.
+After successfully completing the knowledge assessments, the MRC coordinator or designee will provide the volunteer’s name to the district nurse manager or their designee and coordinate the completion of the skills assessment.
 If the skills assessment is not completed within 12 months of the assignment the vaccinator would need to retake the skills assessment.

-5. The skills portion of the test may be administered by an MRC member who is licensed as an RN, MD, DO or NP, is trained in vaccine administration, and has demonstrated skill competency, as evidenced by documentation by the district IAP, nurse manager, or her designee.
+4. The skills portion of the test may be administered by an MRC member who is licensed as an RN, MD, DO, Pharmacist or NP, is trained in vaccine administration, and has demonstrated skill competency, as evidenced by documentation by the district IAP, nurse manager, or her designee.
 The nurse manager or his or her subject matter professional designee is responsible for verifying that the volunteer has the appropriate skills to administer vaccines.
 The skills checklist (Appendix A) will be used to verify competence.
 Upon successful completion, the volunteer’s competencies will be documented in the Virginia Volunteer Health System, and they will be assigned to the corresponding group and role.

 Additional Training Information